Seteco/Somorrostro/Monitoring-SYNPROXY.md

 Since I posted this, a few folks tried to run DDoS against http://netdata.firehol.org.

 Well, guys **this site is not a test bed for DDoS**.
 Don't do this.
-We pay for the bandwidth and you are just wasting it!
+You are just wasting bandwidth!

 Also, please try to understand what you are doing.
 SYNPROXY is about **spoofed packets**.
 Making a large set of POSTs or instructing exploited wordpress installations to attack the demo site, **is not a DDoS that SYNPROXY can detect**.